Juli2017/SanMateoCountyEmployment/README.md

 Over time, the absolute difference in employees by gender for the main employment age groups (25-54 years old) within the Professional, Scientific, & Technical Services and Information Sectors in San Mateo County have increased significantly since 1992.
 During the dot-com bubble in 2001, the younger age group (25-34) had a large disparity between males and females; while at the bottom of the burst bubble, the 35-44 year old age group showed the largest disparity, which has continued into 2017.
 While males have always been over-represented in the PSTS sector, the difference in employment by gender for these highly skilled, highly paid jobs is increasing over time in San Mateo County.

-## Trends in Employment and Median Home Price in San Mateo County

 <iframe src='https://public.flourish.studio/visualisation/70798/embed' frameborder='0' scrolling='no' style='width:70%;height:600px;'></iframe><div style='width:70%!;margin-top:4px!important;text-align:right!important;'><a class='flourish-credit' href='https://public.flourish.studio/visualisation/70798/?utm_source=embed&utm_campaign=visualisation/70798' target='_top' style='text-decoration:none!important'><img alt='Made with Flourish' src='https://public.flourish.studio/resources/made_with_flourish.svg' style='width:105px!important;height:16px!important;border:none!important;margin:0!important;'> </a></div>